Thenlie/mdnman/lib/css/css_colors/color_values/index.md

 ### LCH and OKLCH: CIELAB and Oklab color spaces

 While `hsl()` and `hwb()` are intuitive, they have a major drawback.
-With these functions, every fully-saturated hue angle (`hsl(<angle> 100% 50%)` or `hwb(<angle> 0% 0%)`) has the same lightess, but that is not how human vision or monitors work.
+With these functions, every fully-saturated hue angle (`hsl(<angle> 100% 50%)` or `hwb(<angle> 0% 0%)`) has the same lightness, but that is not how human vision or monitors work.
 Putting white text on fully saturated blue (`hsl(240deg 100% 50%)`) is legible, but that same text on fully saturated yellow (`hsl(60deg 100% 50%)`) will not only be illegible, but may hurt your user's eyes.
 In these color functions, the lightness of a color is relative to other colors, not to human perception.
 In reality, not all hues have the same max saturation.

 Wouldn't it be fantastic if you could simply change the hue channel of a color on a site without making text illegible?
 You can with color functions in the CIELAB and Oklab color spaces.